freepentests/gists/DESIGN_PATTERNS.md

 # Design Patterns

-This article will explain 7 of my most favorite design patterns which I think every developer should be aware of.
+This article will explain 7 of my most favorite design patterns that I think every developer should be aware of.

 Design patterns are solutions to common problems that many developers face when writing code.
-They can help you write more readable, scalable, and maintainable software.
+They can help you write more readable, scalable, and maintainable code.
-Design patterns usually fall under one of these three categories: creational, structural, and behavioral.
+Most design patterns fall under one of three categories: creational, structural, and behavioral.

 A lot of frameworks and libraries use the patterns I will be describing in this article.
 In fact, you have probably used some of these patterns in your favorite libraries without even realizing it.

 # Creational patterns

-Creational patterns are design patterns that are focused on the creation of objects.
+Creational patterns are design patterns that are focused how objects are created.

 ## 1. Builder

 The builder pattern is a creational pattern where complex objects are constructed step-by-step.
-It makes object creation easier to work with, and it makes your code way more readable.
+It makes object creation easier to work with, and it makes your code a lot more readable.

-Think of the builder pattern like a recipe - when you're following a recipe, you're not just throwing in all the ingredients all at once; you're adding ingredients step-by-step.
+Think of the builder pattern like a recipe - when you're following a recipe, you're not throwing in all the ingredients all at once; you're adding each ingredient step-by-step to come to your final result.

 ### Example

-Let's imagine we have a JavaScript object that represents a pizza:
+Let's imagine there is a JavaScript object that represents a pizza:

 ```js
 {